danielflower/app-runner-router/README.md

 of exemptions: `GET /api/v1/apps` returns an aggregation of all apps across all instances, and `POST /api/v1/apps` will first pick an instance to create the app in, and send it there.

+The router can also proxy direct to instances via the `/api/v1/runner-proxy/{runnerid}` endpoint.
+For example, if you have a runner with the ID `myrunner` on `https://myrunner.example/` then a call to `/api/v1/runner-proxy/myrunner/api/v1/system` will get proxied to `https://myrunner.example/api/v1/system`

 ### Running locally

 Clone the repo and then run `mvn compile`, and then run the main method in `RunLocal.java`